ngordon68/Intro-to-CoreML/README.md

  - Basic knowledge of Swift and SwiftUI

-# User Story
+# Goals
-- As a millennial with bad spending habits, I would like to see how much I spend
+- Train a model with Core ML
-- As a millennial with bad spending habits, I like to see a breakdown of my spending
+- Integrate Core ML into our Xcode project
-- As a millennial with bad spending habits, I like to see which category I spent the most
+- Use Core ML in our app